Miro-456/Sonic-Hyperstars/readme.md

 15-Egg Citadel Zone       (totally original)

-- Sky Chase Zone         (or maybe put it as a separate act in another zone).

 ## Special and Bonus Stages
 Special Stages will be races against Fang to the Chaos Emeralds across half-pipes, inspired mostly by Sonic 3D Blast (Saturn) special stages and Sonic 4 ep.
 2 special stages.
 Each special stage will be divided to 3 phases , the first and second phases will be collecting set amount of rings as a normal half-pipe special stage, the third phase however, will be chasing a UFO with a Chaos Emerald, you can use dash-pads and red hoops to your advantage and try to prevent Fang to get to the Chaos Emerald while avoiding traps.
 Also, your rings will act as a timer.
 In co-op, whoever gets the giant ring first is the lead in the first phase, and there are turn exchanges, too.